D-TACQ/ACQ400RELEASE/README.md

     - acq400-418-yyymmddhhmmss.tar
     - fpga-418-yyymmddhhmmss.img

   0. Make sure the SD card is completely blank.
 DO NOT write on top of an existing SD image.
+If SD card is 64GB or larger make sure it has been partitioned so that the first partition is 32GB.

   1. untar the release image acq400-NNN-yyymmddhhmmss.tar to the toplevel of the SD card